Transportation chief seeks to weaken fuel economy standards, calls Biden-era rule 'illegal'

 Meanwhile, Republicans on the Senate Commerce Committee added proposed language to the pending budget bill Thursday that would remove fines penalizing automakers that don’t meet fuel economy standards with their gas-powered vehicles.

-Automakers can buy credits under a trading program if they don’t meet the standards.
-Manufacturers whose vehicles exceed the standards earn credits that they can sell to other carmakers.
+Automakers can buy regulatory credits under a trading program if they don’t meet the standards.
+EV makers like Tesla, which don't rely on gasoline, earn credits that they can sell to other carmakers.
+The arrangement has resulted in billions of dollars in revenue for Tesla and millions for other EV makers like Rivian.

 The memo and bill text landed this week as Tesla owner Elon Musk and Trump engage in a public spat online, with Trump suggesting that Musk “only developed a problem” with his budget bill because it rolls back tax credits for EVs.
 Musk disputes that.